-I am a psychologist who enjoys helping people overcome insomnia, adjust to life's stressors, and be more present in their lives.
+I am a psychologist who specializes in helping people adjust to life's stressors, overcome insomnia, and be more present in their lives.

 Psychologist in Newton, MA